www.thornwalker.com/ditch/linkscontents.htm

 TLD's Roy Childs department.

 "Toward a Theory of State Capitalism: Ultimate Decision-Making and Class Structure" (PDF) by Walter E. Grinder and John Hagel III.
 (View in HTML.)
-This pathbreaking essay from 1974 still stands as the pre-eminent example of libertarian ruling-class theory.
+This pathbreaking essay from 1974 still stands as the pre-eminent example of libertarian ruling-class analysis.
 My own Dark Suits and Red Guards would have been impossible without it.

 Our Enemy, the State (1935) by Albert Jay Nock.
 This enormously important essay has profoundly influenced many modern libertarians.
 It has been posted (apparently in full text) at LewRockwell.com.